cbai123/ReelPlaces/README.md

 npm run start
 ```
 Once all dependencies have been installed:
-- :left_pointing_magnifying_glass: Enter the location of your choice
+- :mag_right: Enter the location of your choice
-- :clapper_board: Click on your preferred movie
+- :movie_camera: Click on your preferred movie
 - :world_map: Check out the map
 - :round_pushpin: Explore!